An Overview on Hip Labral Repair

 A hip labral tear is often the result of overuse in sports.
 The labrum can become torn for a variety of reasons.
 The labrum can be injured or torn because of a traumatic, acute injury (such as a hip subluxation or dislocation that occurs during competitive sports) or through a chronic, degenerative process that results in tearing related to years of repetitive small injuries.
+When a labral tear occurs, certain Austin, Texas residents may require a surgical hip labral repair.
+Dr. Jeff Padalecki, hip surgeon, specializes in torn hip labrum treatment so his patients can return to the activities they enjoy.

 The labrum is the soft, flexible tissue that surrounds and covers the rim of the hip socket (known as the acetabulum).
 The labrum exists to provide stability to the hip joint and is critical in distributing load throughout the cartilage.
 Athletes who participate in sports (such as golf, ice hockey, soccer, and football) where powerful rotations and forceful pivots occur are at the highest risk for developing a labral tear.
 This type of injury can be a major source of hip pain and weakness for athletes.
 Symptoms include hip weakness, hip pain, or a “catching” sensation within the hip joint.